Dance of a Humble atheist

-A new work by Toh Hun Ping
+A solo exhibition by Toh Hun Ping

 Objectifs presents the premiere of Dance of a Humble Atheist, a new work and the first solo exhibition by Toh Hun Ping, one of Singapore’s most innovative contemporary video artists known for his self-invented techniques of bleaching, scratching and recycling filmstrips that lead to his unique work.